cetyler/github_pelican/content/python/2022-01-15-calculator_project.md

 - Document what is the minimum required for testing.
 - Document add the Python package to PyPi.

-## Conclusion
+## Next Steps

+The plan is to do a series of articles going through the my proposed roadmap.
 The goal is to use a simple project to help create a consistent workflow that I can use for my personal and professional projects.
 Ideally, use something like Cookiecutter to help create consistent projects.

-I did buy [Talk Python Modern Python Projects Course](https://training.talkpython.fm/courses/modern-python-projects) and will update my workflow based on the training.
+I did recently finished [Talk Python Modern Python Projects Course](https://training.talkpython.fm/courses/modern-python-projects) and will use what I learned to incorporate into my workflow.

+The next article will be the initial setup of the project.